-Hansanlu is an important Iron Age archaeological site, located in present-day Iran, to which a wide range of finely executed metal objects have been found.
-Hansanlu and Luristan, were the most prosperous sites of Iron Age Iran, having been known for the excellent craftsmanship of their bronze works and for influencing each other with their distinctive aesthetic traditions.
-Miniature bronze figurines have been found extensively in Iranian burials of the Iron Age II- III.
-Despite multiple assumptions having been made regarding their functions, scholars tend to believe that these bronze subcultures might have been used as votive offerings by the Iron Age Iranian elites.
+Hansanlu is an important Iron Age archaeological site, located in in the Gadar river valley, to which a wide range of finely executed metal objects have been found.
+Hansanlu and Luristan, were the most prosperous sites of the middle eastern Iron Age , having been known for the excellent craftsmanship of their bronze works and for influencing each other with their distinctive aesthetic traditions.
+Miniature bronze figurines have been found extensively in burials of the Iron Age II- III.
+Despite multiple assumptions having been made regarding their functions, scholars tend to believe that these bronze subcultures might have been used as votive offerings by the Iron Age elites.

 Haasanlu Votive Bronze Sculpture of A Man Riding A Horse